Washington-University/HCPpipelines/README.md

 1. A 64-bit Linux Operating System

 2. The [FMRIB Software Library][FSL] (a.k.a.
 [FSL][FSL]) version
-   5.0.6 or greater installed and config properly sourced
+   5.0.6 or later installed and configuration file properly sourced

-3. [FreeSurfer] [FreeSurfer] version [5.3.0-HCP] [5.3.0-HCP] installed and
-   the configuration script properly sourced
+3. [FreeSurfer][FreeSurfer] [version 5.3.0-HCP][FreeSurfer-hcp-version]

 4. The [HCP version of gradunwarp][HCP-gradunwarp] (if gradient nonlinearity correction is to be done.)

 ### Notes on Gradient Nonlinearity Correction (a.k.a.
 Gradient Distortion Correction)

-   * The HCP version of gradunwarp has its own set of prerequisites.
+   * As is true of the other prerequisite pieces of software, the HCP version of gradunwarp has its own set of prerequisites.
 See the HCP gradunwarp [README](https://github.com/Washington-University/gradunwarp/blob/master/README.md) file for those prerequisites.